emberjs/website/source/blog/2017-10-08-ember-2-16-released.md

 * Run `./node_modules/.bin/eslint --fix` to convert ember-cli-shims module usage to plain `'ember'` imports.
 * Run the ember-modules-codemod as described above.
-This will convert the `'ember'` imports to their modern module API equivilents.
+This will convert the `'ember'` imports to their modern module API equivalents.

 Your application not no longer contains any usage of the legacy modules.